GoraNetwork/.github/profile/README.md

 The general development environment includes:
 *   [Python 3.10](https://www.python.org/downloads/) or above installed and `python` or `python3` commands available on terminal!
 Check it with `python --version` or `python3 --version`!
 * [PIP package](https://pypi.org/project/pip/) installed and `pip` command available!
 Check it by `pip --version` or `pip3 --version`
-* If you want to use VirtualEnvs then install that via `pip install virtualenv` or `pip3 install virtualenv`

 There are four essential pieces to form a Gora development environment: